Leonid-Elkin/Scratch-MLP-implementation/README.md

 For example the hyperparameterChanges function in the Main program is able to plot graphs to display how each change of a hyperparameter affects accuracy.
 Another thing I measure is the computer efficiency frontier.

 This is very much a work in progress so far so some things here may not work/make much sense

+18/01/2025 - Achieved a 98.52 percent accuracy on MNIST.
+This is better than most of the other implementations I've seen